Tokyo Olympics chief retracts sexist comments, refuses to resign

 Mori is becoming Tokyo’s latest liability in hosting the Olympics, critics say, complicating an event that has already been delayed once due to the global pandemic.

-“It’s easy to see that his apology is a begrudging one that he had no choice but to make because he was under fire for his comments,” said public relations consultant Keiko Ishikawa after viewing Mori’s briefing.
+“It’s easy to see that his apology is a begrudging one that he had no choice but to make because he was under fire,” said public relations consultant Keiko Ishikawa.
 “I think everyone can see that his remorse isn’t apparent.
 It didn’t really look like an apology at all.”

-Yoko Shida, a professor of constitutional law at Musashino Art University, said Mori’s comments ran counter to the ethos of the International Olympic Committee (IOC) and was unlikely to assuage public concerns about the Games.
+Yoko Shida, a professor of constitutional law at Musashino Art University, said Mori’s comments ran counter to the ethos of the IOC and was unlikely to assuage public concerns about the Games.

 “This would normally warrant a resignation,” Shida said.

-Former judo champion Kaori Yamaguchi, who attended the JOC meeting with Mori, said the Olympic chief’s comments could further erode trust in the Tokyo Games.
+Former judo champion Kaori Yamaguchi said the Olympic chief’s comments could further erode trust in the Tokyo Games.

 “Given his position, it was quite unfortunate - and the fact that it was sent out to the world, it wasn’t just an individual point of view but suggested to the world that Japanese may still think this way,” she said ahead of Mori’s briefing on Thursday.

-“At the end of the day, you can see from those comments that it’s a man’s world,” Kyoko Kayashima, a 68-year old woman said on Thursday.
+“At the end of the day, you can see from those comments that it’s a man’s world,” Kyoko Kayashima, a 68-year old woman said.
 “I just thought it was disappointing.”

 Asked whether he still considered himself qualified to run the Tokyo Olympics committee, Mori replied: “What do you think?”

-Additional reporting by Ju-min Park, Elaine Lies, Chang-Ran Kim, Chris Gallagher, and Akira Tomoshige; Writing by Mari Saito; Editing by Tom Hogue, Gerry Doyle, Michael Perry and Kim Coghill
+Additional reporting by Ju-min Park, Elaine Lies, Chang-Ran Kim, Chris Gallagher, and Akira Tomoshige, Jack Tarrant; Writing by Mari Saito; Editing by Tom Hogue, Gerry Doyle, Michael Perry and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.